 What causes belly pain after colonoscopy

-- Complications of colonoscopy like perforation, injury to the spleen, appendicitis, post-polypectomy electrocoagulation syndrome.
-Post polypectomy syndrome is caused by electrocoagulation injury to the wall and muscle of the colon.
+- Complications of colonoscopy like perforation, injury to the spleen, appendicitis and post polypectomy electrocoagulation syndrome.

 How to prevent belly pain during colonoscopy